lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_11 Black Jack Project

-The game is pretty simple, you are trying to get as close to 21 as possible.
+The game is pretty simple, you are trying to get as close to 21 as possible, and all

 ## Day_12 Number Guessing Project